Boston New Technology Startup Showcase 94

 Boston New Technology’s Startup Showcase was back in the suburbs this month, easy for me to access again.

 The event begins with about an hour of food and networking.
 Some of the event sponsors frequently have booths, as well.
 This month, most of the presenters also had booths, making for some interesting discussions even before the presentation portion.

-The presentations began about an hour into the event.
-First, the sponsors were given a minute or two each to talk.
-Then the startups presented.
-Each presentation was 5 minutes, with another 5 minutes allocated to Q&A.
+Next up are the presentations.
+First, the sponsors are given a minute or two each to talk.
+Then the startups present.
+Each presentation is 5 minutes, with another 5 minutes allocated to Q&A.

-Following, I’ll write a little about each of the presenters, including my best understanding of who they are and what they do.
-Obviously, if something intrigues you, don’t rely on the accuracy of my description.
+Following, I’ll write a little about each of the presenters at this month’s event.
+I’ll explain, as well as I can understand from their quick presentations, who they are and what they do.
+As always, if something intrigues you, don’t rely on the accuracy of my description.
 Instead, check out the websites and contact the companies for yourself.
 Because if you’re interested, you’re probably a much bigger expert in that product area than I am, so you’ll know better which questions to ask.

 Personal Remedies has a website and series of 36 mobile apps in a “choose this, not that” format that provide dietary information for people with chronic health conditions.
 Its corporate tagline is “individualized help for chronic conditions.”
 The company was at the event promoting its API (application program interface, for non-techies) that connects to a comprehensive database of health and medical information.

 Pilleve is an integrated pill bottle that monitors prescription opioid use for high-risk patients to help prevent abuse and addiction.
 Based on the patient’s pain level, it metes out the correct amount of pills.
 It provides guidance and suggests, and, while it’s not tamper-resistant, it does register when it’s tampered with and alerts those who need to know.
 The goal of this device is to prevent an unintentional slide toward addiction and abuse in the first place by low-risk individuals, not to protect against it in high-risk individuals.